MeganTran6023/VanDerVaartLab.MT/README.md

 ## __12/16__
 * made make_dir_combo.sh to practice how to make all possible combinations of a DNA sequence as directories
     * Since in lab we work with three different RDNA combos, I did XUAY, XUBY, and XUCY as test names

+## __12/17__
+* made loop_print_rmsd.sh to get average RMSD of each DNA sequence.
+Calculated by using sum of RMSD values divided by total number of rows.